vercel/vercel/README.md

 ## Usage

-Get started by [Importing a Git Project](https://zeit.co/import) and use `git push` to deploy.
-Alternatively, you can [install Now CLI](https://zeit.co/download).
+Get started by [Importing a Git Project](https://vercel.com/import) and use `git push` to deploy.
+Alternatively, you can [install Now CLI](https://vercel.com/download).

 ## Documentation

-For details on how to use ZEIT Now, check out our [documentation](https://zeit.co/docs).
+For details on how to use Vercel, check out our [documentation](https://vercel.com/docs).

 ## Caught a Bug?